glankk/gz/USAGE.md

 about the state saved in the current slot is displayed; the scene in which it was saved, the size of the state, and the macro frame (if any) on which it was saved.

+**quick record movie** is a convenience option to start recording a macro, save a state to slot 0 for playing back the macro from the start, and then switch to slot 1 to use for rerecording. **quick play movie** will start macro playback from the start and load the state in slot 0.

 Macros and savestates can be saved to and loaded from an ED64 SD card using **export macro** / **import macro** and **export state** / **import state**.